 Where this tier shines:

 - Predictable cashflow.
-Two cycles per year is enough income to justify keeping records, optimizing feed brands, and planning for upgrades.
+Two cycles a year is enough income to justify keeping records, comparing feed brands, and planning upgrades.

 Where this tier still struggles:

 - Buying your own weaners.
-At ₱60,000 per cycle in weaner cost alone, you're sending most of your profit upstream to whoever sold you the pigs.
+At ₱24,500 per cycle in weaner cost alone, you're sending money upstream to whoever sold you the pigs every single cycle.
 The next tier fixes this.

 Who this tier fits: Backyard farmers ready to commit, families pooling resources for a single farm, OFWs sending capital from abroad.
 This is the most common "serious starter" tier in the Philippines.